denten/denten.github.io/_includes/CV/08-service.md

 - Jessica Tyler.
 "The New Opposition, The Russian Language Blogosphere and its Impact on Public Discourse."
 Senior Thesis.
 Spring 2013.

-**Professional Service**
+#### Professional Service:

 - Book manuscript peer review for Princeton University Press, fall 2015.
 - Journal peer review for the American Academy in Berlin; *Computational Culture*, *Modernism/Modernity*.
 - 2 years as a managing editor of *Modernism/Modernity* (Modernist Studies Association and John-Hopkins University Press, job following placement of manuscript).
 - 4+ years application development (Microsoft).
 - 5+ years web design with an emphasis on content management systems (clients include General Motors, The Greening of Detroit, MRI, MSU Libraries and